adityashibu/blockChain/Basic Solidity/README.md

   3. functionType -> The type of function, example public, private, etc.

   **To make a variable viewable, add the `public` keyword**

+### Types of visibilities in Solidity

+- External
+  - Functions that are part of the contract interface, which means it can be called from other contracts and via transactions
+- Public
+  - Functions that are part of the contract information that can either be called internally or via messages
+- Internal
+  - Functions and state variables that can only be accessed internally
+- Private
+  - Functions and state variables that are only visible for the contract they are defined in and not in derived contracts